GM-Script-Writer-62850/max7219_8digit/README.rst

 Requires a minimum of three spare GPIO lines to run SPI.

+Manual for ``Display``:
+  This is for setting up the max7219 IC for use, it takes up to 4 parameters The 1st is the SPI connection, the 2ed is the cable select pin.
+  The 3ed is optional and is the brightness/intensity, this can be 0-15, this defaults to 3, set this with ``intensity=15`` The 4th is optional and is the number of digits in the display, defaults to 7 (digits 0-7), set this with ``scan_limit=15``, this value should be ``8 * [number of daisy chained MAX7219s] - 1``

 Manual for ``write_digits``:
-  This takes 2 parameters, the 1st is the value to set and the second is the last digit's position you want to update, counting from 0.
+  This takes 2 parameters, the 1st is the value to set and the optional second is the last digit's position you want to update, counting from 0.
   This defaults to 7, the last digit using on the pin out of the MAX7219.
   This function accepts the 1st parameter as a string or number

 Manual for ``write_digits_from_list``:
   This function is exclusively for setting numbers as fast as possible.
-  This takes 2 parameters, the 1st is the value to set and the second is the last digit you want to update, counting from 0.
+  This takes 2 parameters, the 1st is the value to set and the optional second is the last digit you want to update, counting from 0.
   This defaults to 7, the last digit using on the pin out of the MAX7219.
   This function accepts the 1st parameter as a list.
   Using 0-9 in the array will set the digit to the number given.